hseera/aws-observability-workshop/cloudwatch/synthetic workshop/canary-heartbeat/README.md

 # Create Heartbeat Canary

 Now that we have done the setup, this lab will walk you through on how to setup a heartbeat canary.
+In this lab we will create a heartbeat canary from the blueprint.
+A heartbeat canary checks a webpage/URL and will consider the check successful if a URL returns an http status code of 2xx.

 1. Navigate to CloudWatch and select "Synthetics Canaries" option